 The BESS sites are remotely operated with no full-time on-site employees.
 All employees can operate effectively remotely under pandemic situations.
-Remote O&M managers will ensure that third party site operations and maintenance staff are properly staffed to avoid pandemic related delays in scheduled and unscheduled maintenance activities.
+Remote O&M managers or O&MDirector will ensure that third party site operations and maintenance staff are properly staffed to avoid pandemic related delays in scheduled and unscheduled maintenance activities.